procyclinsur/Cheetsheets/istio-cheetsheet.md

 ### Mixer

 Istio Mixer is responsible for enforcing various policy based control methods, and processing of telemetry data.

-Envoy Side-Cars cache
+Envoy Side-Cars cache policy data from Mixer that is used for each request, and buffer telemetry data to send to Mixer in bulk.

 ## Configuration
 ### *Enable log level setting on istio-proxy*